Why Your Head Feels Hot and How Dehydration Relates

 When this happens, your body needs more fluids to help it cool down.
 However, water alone isn't enough if you're dehydrated.
 Your body needs the perfect balance of sodium and glucose to help absorption and relieve dehydration.

-Why Your Head Feels Hot: Some Causes to Consider
+Potential Reasons Why Your Head Feels Hot

 A head that feels hot without an apparent reason like fever can sometimes be a sign of the following: